 Memory foam is a distinct type of foam that is slow-moving and contouring, and many sleepers find it very comfortable.
 As the name implies, memory foam “remembers” your shape or the shape of something lying on the bed and maintains that shape even after moving away from it.
 This material is a great option for sleepers who like to feel like they are sinking into their mattress or hugged by their bed.
 It is also great at contouring the body, which helps provide excellent pressure relief.

-Memory foam may be a good option for sleepers with scoliosis, as it can provide contouring and pressure relief that is imperative for pain relief, without being overly soft and lacking support.
+Memory foam may be a good option for sleepers with scoliosis, as it can provide contouring and pressure relief that is imperative for pain relief, without being overly soft or lacking support.
 Memory foam comes in various levels of firmness and is a great material for people who experience pain when they sleep.
 However, it is not very responsive, which may make it difficult to move around when trying to get comfortable.

 Innerspring mattresses are mattresses constructed out of two layers of coils, or springs, that are topped by a thinner layer of foam.
 However, this does not mean they are not comfortable.
 Innerspring mattresses are incredibly cooling as their coils provide a lot of breathability and air movement throughout the evening, and they usually offer good support.
-Innerspring mattresses are also very durable, with strong edge support and long lives.
-They are a good choice for people who seek out durable and supportive mattresses that are less hugging than all-foam or memory mattresses.

-Latexis a natural material, meaning that a lot of latex mattresses are naturally better at repelling allergens such as dust and better for the environment than some other materials, as natural latex is made from tree sap.
+Latex is a natural material, meaning that a lot of latex mattresses are naturally better at repelling allergens such as dust and better for the environment than some other materials, as natural latex is made from tree sap.
 Latex is also very comfortable and bouncy, but still offers the necessary support.
 It’s also a naturally cooling material, as it is very porous and breathable.

-Hybrid mattresses are made of one layer of coils and one layer of foam, so they are a hybrid between all-foam mattresses and innerspring.
-These mattresses combine the breathability of an innerspring mattress with the comfort and pressure relief of a foam mattress.
 For many sleepers, hybrid beds are the ideal combination of these factors and are very appealing because of their comfort, support, and cooling.
 These mattresses are great for almost every type of sleeper and can provide the necessary support and comfort for many people.
 However, one downside of these mattresses is that they can cost a pretty penny.
 Due to their popularity and construction, hybrid mattresses are almost always upwards of $1,000.

 Sleeping Position